Troubleshooting

 -

-[INFO] Cache hit for project: ...in logs.
-If you’re not getting cache hits, analysis runs from scratch every time. -
+Check cache hit rate: Look for cache hit messages in logs.
+If you’re not getting cache hits, analysis runs from scratch every time.

 Increase cache TTL: